vsilverman/jenkins-ci/terraform/azure/README.md

-# Deployment to Azure with Terraform
+# Deployment to Azure cloud with Terraform

 ## Quick start